 - …to go long.
 Have more you want to say?
 That’s OK!
 You can include a bulleted or numbered list within your mission.
 You can add sections for each segment you serve.
 As long as it’s interesting, unique, and relevant, include it.

 - …to spice it up.
 Millennials make up the largest segment of the pet-owning population, and they want to work with businesses that stand out and challenge the status quo.
 So, “Just do it,” as Nike would say.

 There is no special template for a mission statement.
 Be unique, be you, and you can’t go wrong.

 Learn more about creating a strategic mission and vision for your practice.
-Join the waiting list for the Relationship Centered Practice Academy.
+Check out the Relationship Centered Practice Academy.